Southeastern's Delta Tau Delta Chapter earns top award

 Kenner: Cameron Pigeon;

-Mandeville: Ryan Fonseca, John Scholvin, and Christian Shreve;
+Mandeville: Ryan Fonseca, Kevin McNeill, John Scholvin, and Christian Shreve;

-Ponchatoula: Vincent Costanza, Daniel Cuevas, Austin Henderson, and Braie Peterson;
+Ponchatoula: Storm Coates, Daniel Cuevas, Austin Henderson, Josh Magee, and Braie Peterson;

-Slidell: Kristian Burns, David Nicoletti, Brendan Sundrud, Oliver Young Hernandez, and Travis Jones;
+Slidell: Kristian Burns, Johnny Harris, David Nicoletti, Brendan Sundrud, and Oliver Young Hernandez;

 Sun: William Busby;